 We will test the intermediate disturbance hypothesis in the Highland Creek ravine in regard to the various types of disturbance regimes.
-The questions addressed are threefold: (1) Is the intermediate disturbance hypothesis supported in our sites?; (2) what are the patterns of both native and non-native species diversities across this gradient and why should they be different?; and (3) what makes species more or less able to thrive at different levels of disturbance?
+The questions addressed are threefold: (1) Is the intermediate disturbance hypothesis supported in our sites?; (2) what are the patterns (number of species and species cover) of both native and non-native species diversities across this gradient and why should they be different?; and (3) what makes species more or less able to thrive at different levels of disturbance?